Thornton Leigh Page

 Thornton Leigh Page was an American professor of astronomy at the University of Chicago and at Wesleyan University.
 He became embroiled in the controversy over unidentified flying objects (UFOs) after serving briefly on the Robertson Panel, a Central Intelligence Agency–sponsored committee of scientists assembled in Washington, D.C. from 14–18 January 1953 to study the available evidence on UFOs.

 Early life

 Thornton Page was born in New Haven, CT on 13 August 1913 to Leigh Page, a physics instructor at Yale University, and Mary Page, trained as a nurse.
 He went on to receive a B.S. in physics from Yale in 1934, and was named a Rhodes Scholar, later earning a D.Phil. from Oxford University in 1938.

 Military career

-During World War II, he served in the Pacific Theater with the minelaying operations research group, serving in Guan, Tinian, and at sea.
+During World War II, he served in the Pacific Theater with the minelaying operations research group, serving in Guam, Tinian, and at sea.
 He was in Tokyo for the Japanese surrender, and had reported on the atomic tests at Bikini.